mr-bt/manager.README/README.md

 ### Decision-making

 I expect you to make decisions all the time as autonomous as possible and be right often.
-I also expect you to ask for help or advice when you're not sure or you could use a second opinion.
+I also expect you to ask for help or advice when you’re not sure or you could use a second opinion.
 You’re are not alone, I’m here for you.

 #### Directly-Responsible Individual (DRI)